 The mission of YDC is to engage the youth of Martin County in community involvement and environmental awareness through the arts and sciences.
 Click here to learn more.

-Summer Day Camp (June and July)
+Summer Day Camp (June and July)- Registration opens March 5, 2025 at 8:00 am

 The Center hosts a popular summer camp program during the months of June and July, where students can participate in seining, fishing, snorkeling, and trips to St. Lucie Inlet State Park, Jonathan Dickinson State Park, Bathtub Reef Beach, Dubois Park, and Coral Cove Park.
 The camps are one-week sessions offered during the months of June and July.
-Click here for more information.
+Click here for sign up and more information.

 OTHER EVENTS: